deliveryhero/pipeline/README.md

 	// Create a pipeline that emits 1-6 at a rate of one int per second p := pipeline.Delay(ctx, time.Second, pipeline.Emit(1, 2, 3, 4, 5, 6))

-	// Use the Multipleir to multiply each int by 10 p = pipeline.Process(ctx, &processors.Multiplier{
+	// Use the Multiplier to multiply each int by 10 p = pipeline.Process(ctx, &processors.Multiplier{
 		Factor: 10,
 	}, p)